CommunityToolkit/WindowsCommunityToolkit/docs/controls/PullToRefreshListview.md

 ### Making the transition even easier
 Starting with v3 of the UWP Community Toolkit, the PullToRefreshListView provides a new property called **UseRefreshContainerWhenPossible**.
 Setting the value to true will force the PullToRefreshListView to use a template based on the RefreshContainer when running on the 1803 version of Windows and above, and the regular template otherwise.

-Using this property will enable you to take advantage of the RefreshContainer on devices that supported the RefreshContainer, while providing an experience based on PullToRefreshListView on devices that have not yet updated to the 1803 version of Windows.
+Using this property will enable you to take advantage of the RefreshContainer on devices that support it, while providing an experience based on PullToRefreshListView on devices that have not yet updated to the 1803 version of Windows.
 Make sure to test the experience on multiple OS releases and plan to fully transition to the RefreshContainer as the PullToRefreshListView will be removed from the UWP Community Toolkit in a future major release.

-ADD NOTES ABOUT HANDLING CHANGES WHEN USING REFRESHCONTAINER
+> [!NOTE]
+When using the RefreshContainer, the RefreshIntentCanceled and the PullProgressChanged events are not invoked.
+In addition, the RefreshIntentCanceledCommand is not executed.

 There are several PullToRefreshListView properties that have no effect when the PullToRefreshListView is using the RefreshContainer:

-* ADD PROPERTIES NOT USED FOR THE REFRESHCONTAINER
+* OverscrollLimit
+* PullThreshold
+* RefreshIndicatorContent
+* PullToRefreshLabel
+* ReleaseToRefreshLabel
+* PullToRefreshContent
+* ReleaseToRefreshContent
+* IsPullToRefreshWithMouseEnabled

 ## Default Template